lucaspbordignon/knight/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/lucaspbordignon/knight/blob/master/LICENCE.md)

 Knight is an app that calculates all possible moves for a Knight in a chess board, given a number of turns.
-It's available under [knightapp.ml](https://knightapp.ml).
+It is available under [knightapp.ml](https://knightapp.ml).

 The application was developed in Typescript, using Node and React.
 A [boilerplate](https://github.com/agencyenterprise/aeboilerplate) project,